 The Austine School for the Deaf provides education from pre-Kindergarten through 12th grade.
 Our programs encourage both independent and collaborative learning.
 With a low student-to-staff ratio, Austine students enjoy individualized, personal attention from instructors and support staff and we take the time to ensure that every child knows not only their peers, but all our staff by name.

-The Austine School is accredited by the VT State of Education and the VT Department of Children and Families.
+The Austine School is accredited by the Vermont Agency of Education and the Vermont Department for Children and Families.

 The Elementary School serves students of preschool age though fifth grade.
 We provide a comprehensive, developmentally appropriate and academically focused educational program.
 Incorporating the “SPICE philosophy”, which encompasses the social, physical, intellectual, communicative and emotional aspects of development, our program focuses on the whole child.